Living Aloha: 6-Day Hawai'i Island Hula & Wellness Retreat

 Getting There & Transportation

 The closest airport to our accommodations is Kona International Airport (KOA), which is about 50 miles and approximately 1 hour drive.
-The cost of airport transfer to the retreat is not included, however we are happy to help coordinate shared transport.
+The cost of airport transfer to the retreat is not included, however we will offer one courtesy pick-up from the airport at 2 pm on Saturday, October 18 with a drop-off in Hawi at Kohala Village Inn, where you may wish to stay the night before the retreat starts.
+We are also happy to help coordinate shared transport with other participants.
 We will share the home address and a list of private taxi companies and drivers with all participants approximately 2 months prior to the start of the retreat.
 You may choose to rent your own car as well.
 Discount Hawai’i Car Rental is a reputable, affordable company.
 You could consider renting from Turo or other company as well.

 We will provide transportation to and from any activities off-site.
 If you end up renting a car and would like to be a driver and have other participants ride with you, please email our team at [email protected] to let us know.